erda-project/docs/docs/en/1.6/manual/install/helm-install/high-availability.md

 | mysql.custom.user | Connect to the user name of MySQL database provided by the user |
 | mysql.custom.password | Connect to the password corresponding to the user name of MySQL database provided by the user |

-## How to Save the Private Configuration
+## How to Save Private Configuration

 Using the parameter configuration in the `values.yaml` file to deploy Helm Chart is the easiest way, but it cannot meet all situations.
 You can adjust parameter configuration in the following ways:
 * **Option 1 (recommended)**: Add modified parameters to the customized `values.yaml` file and run `-f` to specify the file when install or upgrade Helm.